 Director of National Intelligence James R. Clapper recently announced changes to a question on the SF-86 Questionnaire for National Security Positions regarding psychological and emotional health.

-The changes, implemented in November 2016, are designed to “better emphasize the importance of mental health and wellness of our federal workforce and others while simultaneously protecting our national security interests,” Clapper wrote in a memo dated Nov.
-16.
+The changes, implemented in November 2016, are designed to “better emphasize the importance of mental health and wellness of our federal workforce and others while simultaneously protecting our national security interests,” Clapper wrote in a memo.

-The changes relate to Section 21 of the SF-86.
-It has been edited so that instead of asking about the “fact of” a person seeking help from a health care professional for a psychological or emotional health condition, it asks whether the person has:
+The changes relate to Section 21 of the SF-86, which has been edited so that instead of asking about the “fact of” a person seeking help from a health care professional for a psychological or emotional health condition, it asks whether the person has:

 - Had a court or administrative agency declare them mentally incompetent